FraL96/Italian_Inside_Milestone3/README.md

 The shortcut icon is been taken from [Favicon.io](https://favicon.io/).

-The pictures of the categories, recipes and the background have been found on [Pexels.com](https://www.pexels.com/).
+The pictures of the categories, recipes and the background have been found on [Pexels.com](https://www.pexels.com/) and [Pixabay](https://pixabay.com/it/).

 ## Code